simeoncarstens/ensemble_hic/README.rst

 $ mpirun -n 100 python run_simulation /path/to/config_file.cfg

 The ``-n`` argument (here, 100) specifies the number of processes, which equals to ``# replicas + 1``.
 You can find the number of replicas in the config files.
 You most certainly want to run the simulations on a HPC system, as the simulations all require at least around 50 processes.

-In ``scripts/`` there's a colorful assortment of analysis and test scripts, which I still have to tidy up.
-Feel free to play around (some of that requires ``matplotlib``).

 Contact
 -------